atbolsh/TransformerHomunculus/README.md

 Tmr:
 1) Cleanup
-   -- backup frankenstein_transferred.
+X   -- backup frankenstein_transferred.
 That's the best version of the new brain architecture that is available.
-   -- delete unnecessary nb's.
+X   -- delete unnecessary nb's.
 Consider the 'DELETE_ME' notebook and maybe the 'recreate forward func' (though that one may be useful
-   -- all the saved brains.
+X   -- all the saved brains.
 Probably delete every 'super_brain' except for the 'frankenstein'.
 2) Launch training
    -- probably canvases?
 This can wait if there are any problems / delays.